-1.10.2.
+- 1.51.
 The only wharf currently landing marine dredged aggregates is Poole Wharf, operated by CEMEX in the Port of Poole.
 Landings have been relatively constant at around 90,000 tonnes per annum and are shown in Table 5 and Figure 4.
-In 2014, 92,982 tonnes were landed at Poole Wharf, of which approximately 70% were consumed within Dorset.
-The ten year average of marine aggregate landings at Poole Wharf is approximately 89,500 tonnes, and the three year average is approximately 85,000 tonnes.
-Marine aggregate makes a relatively small contribution to the supply of aggregate in Dorset (less than 5% in 2014), and much of what is landed is likely to be used within Poole and Bournemouth.
+In 2015, 87,268 tonnes were landed at Poole Wharf.
+The ten year average of marine aggregate landings at Poole Wharf is approximately 90,500 tonnes, and the three year average is approximately 85,400 tonnes.
+Both of these figures are rounded in Table 5 above.
+Marine aggregate makes a relatively small contribution to the supply of aggregate in Dorset (less than 5% in 2015), and much of what is landed is likely to be used within Poole and Bournemouth.
+In 2014, approximately 70% of marine dredged sand and gravel landed was consumed within Dorset (including Poole/Bournemouth). - 1.52.
+Larger amounts of marine aggregate are landed at the wharves in Hampshire (particularly Southampton) but it is not known whether any of this aggregate is exported to Dorset.
+The marine aggregate landed at Poole Wharf is from the South Coast dredging region.
+Figure 5 illustrates where the marine dredged aggregate is taken to, and Figure 6 shows the resource and licenced dredging areas closest to Dorset.
+For the South Coast, that extracted tonnage is significantly less than was extracted historically.

-Figure 5 - Licensed Dredging Areas
+Figure 5 - Marine Dredged Aggregate